Lafayette Fire Department Recruitment Process

-- Applicants shall not have been convicted of a felony.
+- Applicants must not have been convicted of a felony.

-- Must be able to successfully complete both the written aptitude examination and extensive physical agility test with passing scores.
+- Applicants must be able to successfully complete both the written aptitude examination and the extensive physical agility test with passing scores.

-- Must submit to two (2) oral interviews.
+- Applicant must submit to two (2) oral interviews.

 - Applicant must successfully pass a polygraph test.

 - Applicant must not have been convicted of illegal delivery of drugs for monetary or material gain.

-- No illegal use of any type of drugs for 2 years prior to applying.
+- Applicant must not have illegally used any type of drugs for two (2) years prior to applying.

-- Eligibility ends on the applicants 36 birthday.
+- Eligibility ends on the applicants thirty-sixth (36) birthday.

-- State of Indiana HOUSE BILL 1359, Sec 5 (a) - effective July 1st, 2016: Waives the maximum hiring age restrictions that apply to the appointment and hiring of police officers and firefighters for an individual who is a veteran of the armed forces and who is not more than forty (40) years and (6) months of age.
-Provides that an individual who is appointed as a police officer or a firefighter as the result of a waiver is eligible to become a member of the 1977 police officers' and firefighters' pension and disability fund (1977 fund).
-Requires a member of the 1977 fund to retire at 70 years of age.
+- Indiana law (I.C.
+36-8-4.75) provides for a waiver of the maximum hiring age restrictions that apply to the appointment and hiring of police and firefighters for an individual who is a 20 year veteran of the armed forces and who is not more than forty (40) years and six (6) months of age.
+This law provides that an individual who is appointed as a police officer or a firefighter as the result of the waiver is eligible to become a member of the 1977 Police and Firefighter’s Pension and Disability fund (1977 Fund).

 Application / Appointment Process